 summary

-- 1st place: Gregory
+- 1st place Gregory

-- 2nd place: Deuter, Faudé
+- 2nd place: Deuter, Vaude

 - 4th place: Osprey

-- Tighten the shoulder strap.
+- Fasten the shoulder straps